rakeshmadasaniai/banking-genai-portfolio/03-qlora-finetuning/README.md

 # Banking Finance QLoRA Fine-Tuned Model

- project contains the fine-tuning workflow for adapting a Mistral-based LLM to banking and finance question answering.
+This project contains the fine-tuning workflow for adapting a Mistral-based LLM to banking and finance question answering.

 ## Model
 [banking-finance-mistral-qlora](https://huggingface.co/RakeshMadasani/banking-finance-mistral-qlora)